 2. The surfaces

 Horizontal flat surfaces are notorious clutter hotspots.
 If you have a table, work surface or shelves etc, you’re bound to put stuff on them!
-I try to cut down the number of tables in my home to the bare minimum for this very reason!
+I try to cut down on the number of tables in my home to the bare minimum for this very reason!

-The kitchen counters should just have kitchen-related stuff (not random paperwork or toys strewn across it).
-My desk should have what I need for my work but nothing more, the book shelves are just for books.
-I have a couple of window ledges for photos and ornaments and that’s it.
 Making sure that everything has its own specific storage or space to live is a helpful strategy to keep your home clutter-free.
 Not only does it also keep your home tidy, but you know where to find things, don’t waste time looking for them or being distracted and side-tracked.
 Here are some other ways to organise your home and life so they function well for you and your needs.

 At least once a day I do a quick swipe of all the surfaces to make sure they’ve only got on them what they should have.
 Everything that’s in the wrong place gets returned to its proper home.
-It’s amazing what a difference clear surfaces can make to the look and feel of a room, even if the rest of the room isn’t quite as clutter-free!
+It’s amazing what a difference clear surfaces can make to the look and feel of a room, even if the rest of the space isn’t quite as clutter-free!

 3. The floor